Jldevictoria/Lpm/README.md

 lpm - Lightweight PCIe Memory Library
 ===

- * Lightweight Pcimem Library
+ * Lightweight Pci-Memory Module Library
  * Made by Joseph DeVictoria (2014)
  * <jldevictoria@gmail.com>
- * Based off pcimem by Bill Farrow
+ * Based off "pcimem" by Bill Farrow
  * License: GNU General Public License V2

 This library is designed to allow the user to access memory registers on PCI (express) devices.
+This library is meant to be compiled as position independent code.
+A makefile has been included to facilitate this process.

 ===

-The functions ( pci_card_read() and pci_card_write() ) contained require the user to supply a filename for opening the device file descriptor as a char* in the form:

- * "/sys/bus/pci/devices/0000:0X:00.0/resource5"

- or more generally:
+The function ( pci_card_init() ) takes in a filename of the form (X are variables):

- * "/sys/bus/pci/devices/[DOMAIN]:[BUS]:[SLOT].[FUNCTION]/resource[BAR]"
+ * "/sys/bus/pci/devices/0000:0X:00.0/resourceX"  (Usually recource5)

+It also takes in a register address within the specific pci card that you want to be reading and writing to.

+The return value is a struct pointer that behaves like a link to a specific register on a pci-express card.

 ===

-Additionally both of the aforementioned functions require a register offset (from the selected BAR) as a char* in the form:

- * "0xXXXX" where X = hex value.
-(Ex: 0x9381)
+The functions ( pci_card_read(), pci_card_write(), and free_pci_card()  ) require the user to supply pci_card struct pointer.
+The read function simply returns the value stored at that register.
+The write function will take in an unsigned value and write it to the register.
+The free function will free up the memory used in making the pci_card struct.

 ===

-Finally, the pce_card_write() function requires an eight byte value to write into the pci memory register at the specified address.
-This should be as a char* of the form:

- * "0xXXXXXXXX" where X = hex value.
-(Ex: 0xDEADBEEF)
+A rough example of how I would use this library within my c code is shown below:

+    #include "lpm.h"

+    int main(){
+        char *address;
+        unsigned long register;
+        struct pci_card *dummy;
+        unsigned rVal, wVal;

+        address = "/sys/bus/pci/devices/0000:08:00.0/resource5";
+        register = 0x8004;
+        dummy = pci_card_init(address, register);

+        rVal = pci_card_read(dummy);

+        wVal = 0xDEADBEEF;
+        pci_card_write(dummy, wVal);

+        free_pci_card(dummy);
+    }